How to reduce Ping - End your lag issues with these tricks!

 Buy a new router / change your data plan

-If you have tried all of the above, or else don’t want to go to the trouble of trying out all these connection fix ups.
-Jusk ask for a better data plan.
-Increase your bandwidth directly through contacting the ISP in your country.
+If you have tried all of the above, or else don’t want to go to the trouble of trying out all these connection fix-ups.
+Just asks for a better data plan.
+Increase your bandwidth directly by contacting the ISP in your country.
 Make sure to select a plan that suits your needs and especially your wallet.

 Some internet providers will get you a modem of their own, but it is known that you’ll be better off upgrading it on your own.
-You won’t go wrong with a more powerful router, including an Asus router, TP-Link Router, ZyXel router or a Eero router.
+You won’t go wrong with a more powerful router, including an Asus router, TP-Link Router, ZyXel router, or an Eero router.